isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

        }
    }

 The subnet created in the previous example is replaced with the new subnet having the same parameters, but it becomes global.

 The ``shared-network-name`` parameter is mandatory for the ``remote-subnet4-set`` command.
-The `server-tags` list is mandatory and it must include one or more server tags.
+The ``server-tags`` list is mandatory and must include one or more server tags.
 As a result, the subnet is associated with all of the listed servers.
-It may also be associated with "all" servers connecting to the database when the keyword "all" is used as the server tag.</para>
+It may also be associated with all servers connecting to the database when the keyword "all" is used as the server tag.

 .. note::